-What are the basic items you need in a tackle box?
+What are the basic items you need to have in a tackle box?
 It depends on what your fishing for, but I have a wonderful must-have list for you to use.
-This will save you a ton of money and time.

 Do you remember your first fishing tackle box?
 I do, and it was VERY basic, if you know what I mean...

 To answer that question - it depends on what you are targeting to catch.
 I am going to give you basics though that everyone should have on hand when fishing.

 Outfitting your first one really is fun to put together and will become something that you will be proud of that lasts for decades (and if your like us, will have thousands of dollars invested in it also).

 Let's start with the actual tackle box.
 It should be strong.
 A top opening box with a attached tray is a great one for starters.
 Purchase a plastic one because they are tough and waterproof, two things that are a must when fishing.